funnbot/deya_notes/Features/Ideas.md

 # Farming ideas
-I like the idea of water magic instead of a watering ca Player
+I like the idea of water magic instead of a watering can
+#PC  maybe can summon a little mouse that tills the land
+No real time simulation, days have a static like 24 minutes total It’s probably gonna be tedious in the beginning cause #PC will be using their magic on one tile at a time

+## loops?
+Npc is on the farm and requests specific items and #PC gets rewarded for planting and growing those items.

 # Context
 Write a sentence or two about why this feature is necessary and how it came to be.
 ## Hypothesis